Serving all people by providing personalized health and wellness through exemplary care, education and research.

-For best results, exercise at least 3 times a week.
-Make it a goal to work out for 15–30 minutes each time.
+For best results, exercise at least 5 times a week.
+Make it a goal to work out for 30 minutes each time.
 Although many studies indicate a better result from at least 150 minutes of moderate intensity exercise weekly, exercising for less time will also improve many areas of health.
 For example, you could take 3 brisk walks for 10 minutes, 3 times a day.
-Talk with your healthcare provider about the safest way to start.
+Talk with your health care provider about the safest way to start.

 All types of movement count.
 Try the tips below to help you get more active.